jim-collier/x9git/project/backlog.md

 	- Done: -y/--yes (bash) and -y/-yes (pwsh) alias -q; help wording now says "assume yes".
 Test added.

 ### Future and/or deferred

+Go port, later rounds.
+These wait until the round-one items above hold up.

+- ✋ Port the mutating commands (`update`/`sync`, `br create`/`land`/`prune`, `pr`, `repo`, `account apply`).

+- ✋ Per-platform release artifacts with a checksum each; `--arch` becomes real.

+- ✋ Rework the fuzz suite.
+Much of what it proves becomes structurally impossible with no shell in the path; figure out what remains meaningful.

+- ✋ Retire the scripted implementations and parity.bash together, once the Go leg passes everything.
+Probably a `legacy/` folder rather than deletion.

+- ✋ macOS build check on real ARM hardware, including whether signing/quarantine matters for a terminal download.

+- ✋ `.shcl` goes hierarchical via a real module, replacing the hand parse.

+- ✋ Dogfood location change.

+- ✋ Release ordering: the build matrix runs before the release is cut, so a failed build never leaves a half-published release.

+- ✋ GitHub Actions and platform packaging (.deb/.rpm/.exe installer), deferred to the port by decision.

 ### Canceled